 - Item you borrowed that you need to return

 Stop periodically to recognize the great job you’re doing.
 If you’re not able to see it yourself, then have a family member or friend encourage your progress.
+Here are 120 +Inspirational Declutter Quotes to encourage you.

 Begin practicing good habits to maintain your work towards maintaining your decluttered space.
 These 10 habits are a great place to start learning how to be organized.